-Graham Gilmer, a leader in our Analytics practice, focuses on research and client delivery in the areas of machine learning, deep learning, artificial intelligence (AI), and high-performance computing.
+Graham Gilmer is a senior leader in Booz Allen’s artificial intelligence practice, focusing on research and client delivery in the areas of data science, machine learning, artificial intelligence (AI), and high-performance computing.
 He leads a team that delivers innovative AI capabilities for defense and intelligence clients.

-In this role, Graham is the primary hub for our work supporting AI initiatives across the Department of Defense (DOD).
-He is also the technical lead for investments across the lifecycle of AI operations.
-Booz Allen is working to incorporate advanced algorithmic techniques, automation, and machine learning to provide transformative applications in national security.
-Graham is central to the effort, as he established our relationship with NVIDIA Corporation—setting the strategy and bilateral engagement to bring next-generation computing technology to the Federal Government.
+Graham is the primary lead for our work supporting AI initiatives across the Department of Defense (DOD).
+Booz Allen incorporates advanced algorithmic techniques, automation, machine learning, and quantum information science to provide transformative applications in national security.
+Graham is central to the effort; he established our partnership with NVIDIA Corporation and set the strategy to bring next-generation computing technology to the federal government.

-Graham has more than 15 years of experience supporting the DOD and other U.S. government agencies.
+Graham has more than 15 years of experience supporting DOD and other U.S. government agencies.
 His background includes experience in operations research, portfolio management, and modeling and simulation.
+Over the course of his career, he has served in delivery oversight and leadership roles for clients across the Air Force, NASA, Navy, Combatant Commands, and Office of the Secretary of Defense, including the Chief Digital and AI Office (CDAO).

 Graham earned a B.S. in management science and engineering from Stanford University.